MrYsLab/python_banyan/docs/one_gpio_demos.md

-For Windows users, since the Windows Operating System is not dependent upon Python, it is probably easiest to install the latest version of Python3 on your computer from python.org(https://www.python.org/).
+Since the Windows Operating System is not dependent upon Python, it is probably easiest to install the latest version of Python3 on your computer from python.org(https://www.python.org/).